 For a more “adult” flavor, spray or drizzle a tiny bit of balsamic vinegar and grind a little black pepper over the Prosciutto Wrapped Melon.
 These sweet salty bites are great for a cocktail party and are delicious with a bubbly glass of Prosecco or Moscato.
 Be sure to change out the picks for your New Year’s Eve party.

 Do also check out these Antipasti Kabobs.
-Simply click on the link or image to open in a new window.
+Simply click on the link or image to view recipe.

 Enjoy…..and have a wonderful day!